 Column Description Point# Sequential number that identifies each measurement.
 Latitude Latitude of the point where the measurement was performed.
 NOTE: You will only have the coordinates in case the measurements are geopositioned.
 Longitude Longitude of the point where the measurement was performed.
 NOTE: You will only have the coordinates in case the measurements are geopositioned.
 Altitude Altitude of the point where the measurement was performed.
 NOTE: You will only have the coordinates in case the measurements are geopositioned.
 Accuracy GPS precision of the point where the measurement was performed.
 Normal GPS accuracy values will rarely fall below 6 meters.
-NOTE: Accuracy is only ensure in case the measurements are geopositioned

-Column Description Source The type of point where the measurement was performed.
-Possible values are: • Blueprint: The point was measured on a calibrated blueprint. • Satellite Map: The point was measured on a satellite map, so it is geopositioned. • GPS: The point was measured using a GPS device. • Calculated.
-The point was measured during a site Wi-Fi Heatmans calculated its position Y X position en pixels per point Λ A position en pixels per point.
-NOTE: In case of using a calibrated blueprint, only the position on the X axis will be shown. • Υ Y position in pixels per point.
-NOIE: In case of using a calibrated blueprint, only the LesstianID position on the Y axis will be snown.
-LocationID monsurement was performed LocationName Name of the scan where the measurement was performed ScanID Unique number that identifies the scan where the ocamb measurement was performed ScanName Name of the scan where the measurement was performed.
+Column Description NOTE: Accuracy is only ensure in case the measurements are geopositioned Source The type of point where the measurement was performed.
+Possible values are: Blueprint: The point was measured on a calibrated blueprint.
+Satellite Map: The point was measured on a satellite map, so it is geopositioned.
+GPS: The point was measured using a GPS device.
+Calculated: The point was measured during a site survey performed on Continuous Mode, and Acrylic Wi-Fi Heatmaps calculated its position.
+X X position en pixels per point.
+NOTE: In case of using a calibrated blueprint, only the position on the X axis will be shown.
+Y Y position in pixels per point.
+NOTE: In case of using a calibrated blueprint, only the position on the Y axis will be shown.
+LocationID Unique number that identifies the location where the measurement was performed.
+LocationName Name of the scan where the measurement was performed.
+ScanID Unique number that identifies the scan where the measurement was performed.
+ScanName Name of the scan where the measurement was performed.
 MacAddress MAC address of the detected access point.
 InventoryName Name of the inventoried device.
 NOTE: Only applicable when the inventory has been previously added to the device.
-SSID Name of the network broadcasted by the access point. venaor Device manufacturer.
-This information is extracted from the PCCI NAU audiess.
-Surveyed network signal strength CND Surveyed network signal strength.
-UNIX noise.
+SSID Name of the network broadcasted by the access point.
+Vendor Device manufacturer.
+This information is extracted from the MAC address.
+RSSI Surveyed network signal strength.
+SNR Signal-to-Noise Ratio.
+Relation between signal strength and noise.
 NOTE: This value is only obtained when the capture has been performed using an Airpcap card.
 Chan Channel on which the access point is operating.
 Frequency Frequency on which the access point is operating.
-ChanWidth Bandwidth of the channel on which the access point is operating.
-802.11 Communication standard used by the access point.